uviclibraries/genai-notebooklm/7-k-12-educators.md

 ---

-## 2. Comprehension and close reading
+## 2. Comprehension and close reading prompts:

 Use these prompts to support comprehension activities at different levels.